tblago18/Xtern2022-DataScience/README.md

+# Xtern2022 - DataScience
-#This is the repository for the Xtern 2022 Data Science assessment.
+This is the repository for the Xtern 2022 Data Science assessment.

 To read the report, please open the **report.pdf** file.